 Some are removable and some, as mentioned above, might be fixed in your mouth for a few weeks or months.
 They are usually not to be worn during the entire treatment.
 To provide a few examples of the most common appliances:

-• a transpalatal arch: helps maintain the arch and prevents molars from tipping, and
+• a transpalatal arch: helps maintain the arch and prevents molars from tipping, typically costs between $500 and $1,500;

 There are, of course, many more.
 You will have an appliance installed or be instructed to wear one if it is necessary.
 Your orthodontist or dentist will make this decision.